J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 # Not included In default-src:

 ## upgrade-insecure-requests:
+The "upgrade-insecure-requests" directive, is used to upgrade HTTP links, on the page, to HTTPS requests.

 ## base-uri:
 The "base-uri" directive, is used to control what URLs a base element can use.